 What has changed?

-We read articles and blogs on social media every day on how the telephone is ‘dead’ in B2B sales, multi-channel communication has taken over and how the 21st century buyer prefers to communicate by email or social platforms, but how much of this do you think is true?
+We read articles and blogs on social media and lead generation every day on how the telephone is ‘dead’ in B2B sales, multi-channel communication has taken over and how the 21st century buyer prefers to communicate by email or social platforms, but how much of this do you think is true?

 Of course, the sales environment is changing to maintain a ‘modern feel’ but I am not convinced the telephone is dead in sales.
 To explain the reasoning, I will take you through my role as a business development manager and recommend a sales approach from first contact to securing a meeting for a client.